-The use of nuclear technology relying on fission requires Naturally occurring radioactive material as fuel.
-Uranium, the most common fission fuel, and is present in the ground at relatively low concentrations and mined in 19 countries.
+The use of nuclear technology relying on fission requires naturally occurring radioactive material as fuel.
+Uranium is the most common fission fuel, and is present in the ground at relatively low concentrations and mined in 19 countries.
 Nuclear power provides about 6% of the world’s energy and 13–14% of the world’s electricity.

 Advantages of non-renewable energy

 - The non-renewable source of energy is affordable.
 For instance diesel and oil.

 - It is easily accessible and more compatible.

 - The non-renewable source of energy is easy to store.

 - Non-renewable energy cannot be replaced once their energy source is used up.

 - The by-products of non-renewable energy cause environmental damages.
 It also increases greenhouses gases.

 Stay tuned with BYJU’S to learn about renewable energy, conservation of energy and much more.